Catherinesjkim/github-dashboard/README.md

 Github Dashboard web app with React and Ant Design

 - This is a really fun project!
-I was able to add my Github profile, followers, following, all of my repos and projects.
+I was able to add my Github profile, followers, following, all of my repos and projects to a dashboard.
-- I also made it dynamic so that if a user searches for an owner of a Github profile, they can also see that owner's profile, followers, following, and all of their repos and projects.
+- It's dynamic so if a user searches for an owner of a Github profile, they can also see the profile, followers, following, and all their repos and projects.

 ### Languages and Tools: